 Robins eat a pretty good diet, with more protein in the morning and more fruit later in the day.
 We could learn from that!
-The robin's earthworm eating, lawn foraging habits leave them vulnerable to pesticide poisoning, though; and thus, the robin serves the purpose for chemical pollution, what the canary is to the miners.
-We need to learn from that, too!
+The robin's earthworm eating, lawn foraging habits leave them vulnerable to pesticide poisoning, though, and thus, are for chemical pollution, what the canary is to the miners.
+We need to learn from that!
 This is good to keep in mind when we are perusing the aisles of lawn care products, weed killers and pesticides.
 We, as individuals, are given a huge amount of trust, authority and ability to misuse and over-use poisons.
 And, yet, some people get very concerned and upset when there is an aerial spraying to reduce the risk of human cases of Eastern Equine Encephalitis (EEE).